leec94/SY0-701-notes/README.md

 VPNs
 - TLS VPNs: least susceptible to firewall interference because they typically use port 443, which is the same port used for HTTPS web traffic.
 This port is commonly allowed full outbound access through firewalls, making it more likely that the VPN connection will be successful
 - IPSec VPNs: use UDP port 500 as well as IP protocols 50 (ESP) and 51 (AH), which are more likely to be blocked by firewalls at customer sites
+- Point-to-Point Tunneling Protocol (PPTP): an obsolete method for implementing virtual private networks.
+- Layer 2 Tunnel Protocol (L2TP) VPN: a tunneling protocol, often used to support VPNs, which encapsulates data for secure transmission over public networks.
+While it doesn’t encrypt data on its own, it’s often paired with encryption protocols like IPSec. \[[Ref](https://nordlayer.com/learn/vpn/l2tp/)\]

 Redundant Array of Independent Disks (RAID)
 - Striping: spreads the data  for a single volume across 2 or more drives